 The permanent exhibitions comprise six galleries divided into twenty-five topics.
 There are also several Special Exhibitions throughout the year (additional admission fee).

 - Gallery 1: currently closed for renovation (Japan's earliest history from Jomon)

 - Gallery 2: depicts the culture and the daily life from the Heian to the Azuchi-Momoyama periods (8th to 16th century CE) and covers court culture, the Kamakura shogunate, the Sengoku Period, the life of commoners in the 14th-16th centuries, and Japan's maritime history and first contacts with China and Western powers as well a the history of printing.

-- Gallery 4: folk cultures, focusing on folklore, spiritual activities and superstitions, celebrations and ceremonies, as well as the tools and skills people needed for living, houses as places of events and the activities of merchants, craftsmen, fishermen, and farmers.
+- Gallery 4: folk cultures, focusing on folklore, spiritual activities and superstitions, celebrations and ceremonies, as well as the tools and skills people needed for living, houses as places of events and the activities of merchants, artisans, fishers, and farmers.

-- Gallery 5: the dawn of modern civilization, depicting Japan's modernization from the late 19th century to the 1920s; civilization and enlightenment, industrialization and the development of Hokkaido, and new urban lifestyles covering Tokyo's fast-growing population and the impact of the Great Kanto Earthquake of 1923.
+- Gallery 5: the dawn of modern civilisation, depicting Japan's modernisation from the late 19th century to the 1920s; civilisation and enlightenment, industrialisation and the development of Hokkaido, and new urban lifestyles covering Tokyo's fast-growing population and the impact of the Great Kanto Earthquake of 1923.

 - Gallery 6: modern Japan from 1920 to the 1970s, social change in the light of war and peace.

 Most exhibits are in Japanese, but the museum offers audio guides in several foreign languages.
 The museum shop in the basement holds a vast collection of souvenirs and literature (only in Japanese).
 Lunch and other refreshments are served in a small restaurant in the basement which is in popular demand on weekends and holidays.